John Black (sport shooter)

-John Black (26 October 1882 - 16 October 1924) was a Canadian sports shooter.
+John Hutchison Black (26 October 1882 - 16 October 1924) was a Canadian sports shooter.
 He was born in Coylton in South Ayrshire, Scotland.
 Competing for Canada, he won a silver medal in team clay pigeons at the 1924 Summer Olympics in Paris.
 He also competed at the 1920 Summer Olympics.

 He died at Winnipeg General Hospital on 16 October 1924.